yangasahi/Kitura-SOS-Workshop/iOSSetUp.md

 Build and run your iOS app.
 You can test your server if you'd like by adding a breakpoint to the `connected:` function on your server to see if it receives the connection request from the phone when you tap the "Connect" button.

 On your phone, instead of responding with a dashboard, you are going to respond to the authentication token with your first use of the `Person` object.
-Open up `DisasterSocketClient.swift` and add the following code underneath the `disconnect:` function:
+Open up `DisasterSocketClientiOS.swift` and add the following code underneath the `disconnect:` function:

 ```swift
 public func reportStatus(for person: Person) {